MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 ### Choose the right operating system

 Most coding languages can run on various operating systems, so it's important to evaluate your operating system against cheaper alternatives.
 If an alternative operating system supports the same or similar functionality, using the cheaper option is worth considering.
-By choosing a cheaper operating system, you can potentially reduce the cost of licensing fees and infrastructure costs associated with the operating system.
+By choosing a cheaper operating system, you can potentially reduce the cost of licensing fees and infrastructure costs.

 The right operating system can contribute to overall cost optimization for your workload.
 To choose the right operating system for your workload, try these activities: